 Plan your Trip

 This website contains general information and resources.
-For the latest updates and specific information on COVID-19, please refer to the COVID-19 IMMIGRATION AND TRAVEL FAQ FOR INTERNATIONAL STUDENTS.
+For more information, please refer to the FREQUENTLY ASKED QUESTIONS FOR INTERNATIONAL STUDENTS.

-Prepare for your border crossing by reading Immigration, Refugees and Citizenship Canada's helpful tips.
-Below are additional steps to help your prepare for your entry into Canada:
+Below are some important steps to help your prepare for your entry into Canada:

 - Be patient at the border.
 During peak periods, you can expect to spend a few hours at the border, during which time you may be unable to use your telephone or leave the immigration and customs area.